 Good emotional health is significant to the physical recovery of a mother.
 Some conditions like postpartum depression and baby blues can occur within the first few months or weeks after delivery.
 You need to be cautious about your psychological health because it affects your relationship with the newborn and your other immediate family members.

 Your child needs some immunisation and healthcare by a qualified infant’s doctor.
 A baby’s body is different compared to an adult’s, which makes infant specialists very vital in ensuring that babies are at the pink of their health.

 Confinement nannies may not always be viewed as professionals, but surprisingly they are.
-Some of them are mothers, which means they have walked the same path before.
+Some of them are mothers work as part-time confinement nanny, which means they have walked the same path before.
 If not, they are trained to handle their attendees.
 They may be better equipped with the contacts of other professionals.
 Most are also trained to handle emergencies.

 The professionals mentioned above help to play a vital role in a mother’s well-being.
 They all work together to ensure that you and your baby are comfortable and well taken care of.
 Even when one feels okay, it is advisable that you seek their counsel.
 They will share the experiences of other mothers which will help you cope with your situations.
 Most of them will be willing to attend to your needs at any time.
 The moment you realise someone is always there for you and ready to help, life becomes easier.
 You enjoy the journey and your worries are cut short.